user049841/RestaurantViewer/Setup Instructions.md

 # README #

-### COMP3900W16AFiveGuys ###

 **The Eatery**

 ### BACKEND SETUP (DO FIRST - terminal 1) ###

 1. Open QTerminal
-2. Create a folder to store project (e.g. mkdir COMP3900)
+2. Create a folder to store project
-3. Change directory to created folder (e.g. cd COMP3900)
+3. Change directory to created folder
-4. Download ZIP file from Github and extract to project folder (e.g. COMP3900)
+4. Download ZIP file from Github and extract to project folder
 5. Run 'cd {PRESS TAB}' to change to downloaded project folder
 6. Type in: sudo bash setup.sh
 7. Enter root password: lubuntu